 The G4 instrument contains an ftp server that can be used to transfer files between the instrument and an external computer using an ftp client.
-To connect to the instrument the ftp client must login to the instrument with the user ID 'G4User' and the password '1937'.
+To connect to the instrument the ftp client must login to the instrument with the user ID 'G4User' and the password '1937' (default password).
+Note that the password for the ftp server and the web server can be set in the menu 'Server Configuration'.
+In this menu there are also settings for turning on or off the ftp server and web server.
+By default both ftp server and web server are turned on.

 The ftp handling can be automatic, e.g. to collect log files once every 24 hours or manual.

 The ftp client (on an external computer) can access the user area of the instrument flash file system.
-The user area is consisting of (by default) the InstrBackup, Misc, Recipes and LogFiles folders.
+The user area consists of (by default) the InstrBackup, Misc, Recipes and LogFiles folders.